-If you want to know what a lockdown is like, you could watch this movie
+A new film imagines a disaster-based lockdown.
+It was made in 2019.

 Then the summer decided to look like the movie.

-As the coronavirus struck the U.S. in March, the movie’s SXSW premiere was scrapped along with the rest of the festival.
-The catastrophe grew in April and May, and so did concerns about releasing it.
+As the coronavirus struck the U.S. in March, the movie’s SXSW premiere was scrapped (along with the rest of the festival).
+The catastrophe grew in April and May, as did concerns about releasing it.
 Executives kept watching “Tenet” and “Mulan” bob around the calendar and began to get cold feet: Is July really a good time to bring out this film?

-Meanwhile, Fischer and Wilson, holed up in their Los Angeles apartment, were getting something else: shocked messages.
+Meanwhile, Fischer and Wilson, holed up in their Los Angeles apartment, were getting something else: messages of wonderment.

 “It was a little strange,” Wilson said.
-“People sent us the coronavirus images saying they look like poofs (they do) or links to that story of Jared Leto emerging from his retreat not knowing anything that happened (it could have come from their script pages) or asking us how we knew (still unclear).”
+“People sent us the coronavirus images saying they look like pouffes [they do[ or links to that story of Jared Leto emerging from his retreat not knowing anything that happened [right out of their script] or asking us how we knew [still unclear].”

 Karpen remains sure — well, pretty sure — it was all just a weird coincidence.